awsdocs/amazon-ec2-user-guide-windows/doc_source/screenshot-service.md

 ![\[Sysprep Screen\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ts-cs-4.png)

 You may see this screen if you did not use the EC2Config Service to call sysprep\.exe or if the operating system failed while running Sysprep\.
-To solve this problem, [Create a standard Amazon Machine Image using Sysprep](ami-create-standard.md)\.
+To solve this problem, [Use Sysprep to create a standard Amazon Machine Image ](ami-create-standard.md)\.

 ### Getting ready screen<a name="getting-ready-screen"></a>